PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * symbolic tension;
 * and open formulations.

-The Oracle is not a technical specification of NEOCore™.

-It does not describe internal mechanisms and does not represent the complete Neodialectica Framework™.
+The Oracle is not a technical specification of NEOCore™ and does not represent the complete Neodialectica Framework™ / Network.

-It is one of the framework’s public expressive branches.
+It is one of its public expressive branches.

-## Oracle indexes
+### Oracle indexes

 * [English NeoDialectic Oracle™ index](./fragments/INDEX.md)
 * [Índice castellano del Oráculo Neodialéctico™](./fragmentos/INDICE.md)